 Note: You should let your frozen meat defrost naturally unless you like to eat super delicious bacteria with your unevenly cooked meat.

 Better Alternative: Egg explosion can be one of the earth’s coolest gift ideas to surprise your ex-boyfriend.
-But, to avoid this viscose explosion, you better use your instant pot to cook the whole egg.
+But, to avoid this viscose explosion, you better use your instant pot for cooking the whole egg.

-Alternative way to soften raisins: Put the raisins into a microwave safe plastic food container, fill the container half with water, lock the container with lid and place it into the microwave.
+An alternative way to soften raisins: Put the raisins into a microwave safe plastic food container, fill the container half with water, lock the container with a lid and place it into the microwave.
 Microwave it for 40 – 50 seconds.
 After around 5 minutes, drain the water and use your raisins.

-Safe alternative: Use stove top to cook hot peppers and don’t forget to use mask while cooking it.
+Safe alternative: Use a stovetop to cook hot peppers, and don’t forget to use a mask while cooking it.

-Some ceramic plates come with labels and some don’t.
+Some ceramic plates come with labels, and some don’t.
 A few also clearly state the heat level.
-These labels only make you informed that those utensils neither damage your microwave nor get damaged because of microwave.
+These labels only make you informed that those utensils neither damage your microwave nor get damaged because of the microwave.